Michelle spent a semester abroad in Lyon, France and took advantage of all the cheap travel options while backpacking across Europe.

 Europe has garnered a reputation as a lavish getaway for the rich and privileged.
 Luckily, you can take in all the sites and explore the local culture for much less by following these important tips.

+You can use both without paying for any foreign transaction fees and without high conversion fees.
 Before you jet off to Europe, I suggest doing two crucial things: 1) Open a checking account with Bank of America and 2) Open a credit card with no foreign transaction fee.

 - Open a Credit Card with 0% foreign transaction fee: If you don't have one already, I suggest opening either a Bank of America Travel Rewards Credit Card or a Capital One Quiksilver Cash Rewards Cards.
 Both cards are free with no annual fee and no foreign transaction fee, and in addition, they offer cash back for spending.
 I used my Capital One Card while I was traveling to pay for plane and train tickets.
-I suggest only using the credit card to pay for big expenses and paying for everything else with cash.
-This way, you'll be less likely to spend frivolously on souvenirs.

-Free or Cheap Rooms
+Free or Cheap Boarding Options in Europe

-1. Couchsurfing: I was able to travel to 4 cities in 3 different European countries for under $400 by utilizing couchsurfing.com, a site that allows you choose a local who will let you use his/her coach, bed, or extra room for a night or up to a week.
+I was able to travel to 4 cities in 3 different European countries for under $400 by utilizing couchsurfing.com, a site that allows you choose a local who will let you use his/her coach, bed, or extra room for a night or up to a week.
 The perks included free housing during your stay and a priceless opportunity to make friends and exchange cultures with the locals.